The best treatment for you depends on the size and stage of cancer, your overall health and your personal preferences.

 Treating early-stage melanomas

 Treatment for early-stage melanomas usually includes surgery to remove the melanoma.
 A very thin melanoma may be removed entirely during the biopsy and require no further treatment.
-Otherwise, your surgeon will remove the cancer as well as a small border of normal skin and a layer of tissue beneath the skin.
+Otherwise, your surgeon will remove the cancer as well as a border of normal skin and a layer of tissue beneath the skin.
 For people with early-stage melanomas, this may be the only treatment needed.

 Treating melanomas that have spread beyond the skin

 If melanoma has spread beyond the skin, treatment options may include: